 The woman whose legs are spread open before me moans and tells me she can’t take it any longer.
 I tell her to hold on.
 We are almost there.
 If only she’ll just let me do my thing.

-She moans again and grips the bed sheet she’s lying on.
+She moans again and grips the bedsheet.
 Her legs shake irrepressibly.
 She’s swearing, saying things I can’t understand, speaking in tongues.
-Why do they all speak strange things?

 “Oh God!” she screams.
 I smile.
 We are almost there.
 Just one more…

-The door flings in and this Goliath-like creature charges into the room with fire in his eyes.
+The door flings in and this giant creature charges into the room with fire in his eyes.

 “My husband,” she gasps.

-“Who you be?!” the man growls, pouncing towards me.
-“I say who you be?!”
+“Who you be?” he growls, pouncing toward me.
+“I say who you be?”

 “Ah, Baba Patrick!” his wife replies as I search for my voice.
 “Na midwife be dis.”